emcultuur/logger/README.md

 ##  create options
 - maxMessage => limit the number of messages remberd in the log()
 - transports => array of log types
+- rootDirectory => root for all file related definitions.
+Default the root of the app

 ## Log types